geraintpalmer/SAS-R/LabSheets/Week_06.md

 > Sage is a free open-source mathematics software system licensed under the GPL.
 It combines the power of many existing open-source packages into a common Python-based interface.

-Sage being an open-source program means that it is being developped by other mathematicians all over the world.
+Sage being an open-source program means that it is being developed by other mathematicians all over the world.
 It is also completely free (so you can download a copy on your own computer).

 Sage allows us to solves equations, differentiate expressions, plot graphs and do various other mathematical operations.